aquova/bouncer/README.md

     - Private messages sent to the bot will be automatically forwarded to the channel specified in `config.json`.
     - Moderators can also DM a user via the bot, allowing for collaborative viewing of direct messages.
     - DMs from unruly users can be blocked and unblocked as desired.
-    - All DMs are also saved to a local .txt file for easy review.
 - Answering Machine
     - A list of unreplied users users can be viewed, to avoid accidentally overlooking a message.
     - The list is automatically pruned after the message gets too old, or if they are replied to.
 - User DMing
-    - Upon being banned, there is the option to DM a user with the ban message.
-This can be disabled by setting the "DM" field in `config.json` to false.
+    - Upon being banned or warned, there is the option to DM a user with the message.
+This can be disabled in the `config.json` file.
 - Statistics visualization
     - Statistics about moderator activity can be generated, namely how many warns/bans occurred each month, and how many total warns/bans have been created by each moderator.
 - System logs